JedBurke/LamyResult/README.md

 ## Name?

-Named after the hololive Vtuber Yukihana Lamy.
+Named after the hololive VTuber Yukihana Lamy.
 I was watching her content while designing the class.
-Though that if I named it after her I would do a soldi job documenting and testing the code.
+Then I thought that if I named it after her I would do a solid job documenting and testing the code.

+Maybe it wasn't a good idea.
+It's now far more complicated than initially intended.

 ## Development